-1. Concertino da Camera for alto saxophone and 11 instruments, by Jacques Ibert
+1. Jacques Ibert: Concertino da Camera for alto saxophone and 11 instruments

-2. Sonata for Alto Saxophone and Piano, Op.
-19, by Paul Creston
+2. Paul Creston: Sonata for Alto Saxophone and Piano, Op.
+19

 If you walk into any school of music during audition season and stand outside of a saxophonist's practice room, chances are you will hear excerpts from Paul Creston's Saxophone Sonata.
 Dedicated to American saxophonist Cecil Leeson and composed in a classic sonata form, the piece contains elements for students and professionals alike to perfect technique and musicality.

-3. Fantaisie sur un theme original, Op.
-32, by Jules Demersseman
+3. Jules Demersseman: Fantaisie sur un thème original, Op.
+32

 Glazunov is known for his violin concerto, but he also composed for saxophone — he wrote a concerto and a quartet for the instrument.
 The 1932 quartet was dedicated to Marcel Mule's ensemble, and it still serves as a foundational piece for saxophone chamber music.